adrillon/icalsync/README.md

 ## Auto-update

-If you use systemd, you can copy `icalsync.service` to `/etc/systemd/system` and enable the `icalsync` service to have your calendars update automatically.
+If you use systemd, you can user the provided units (`icalsync.service` and `icalsync.timer`) to automatically update the calendars.
 Don't forget to edit `icalsync.service` with the correct icalsync installation path.